 a rounded private education.
 He developed a passion for drawing and literature but was

 sent to Leipzig for law studies at age 16.
-He developed an interest in writing, however,
+His interest in writing, however, led to

-and published some early poetry to the neglect of his studies.
+publication of his early poetry but also to the neglect of his studies.